sunfounder/ts10-pro/docs/source/faq.rst

 FAQ
 =============

-Issue 1: Black border appears on the display?
+Black border appears on the display?
 --------------------------------------------------

     * Select the correct resolution